Division and Class Information

 - Beginning-Intermediate Ballet – 90-minute ballet classes for those with some experience.

-- Yoga Flow – Hour-long vinyasa yoga classes, which focuses on coordinating breath and movement to flow from one pose to the next.
+- Yoga Flow – Hour-long vinyasa yoga classes, focusing on coordinating breath and movement to flow from one pose to the next.
 Mixed-levels welcome.

 - Golden Swans – Hour-long ballet class for senior citizens, no dance experience necessary.